 - Hypertensive diseases of pregnancy remain the second leading cause of direct maternal deaths in the UK.

-- The risk of complications (eg, pre-eclampsia, placental abruption, impaired fetal growth and premature birth) are increased in severe hypertension.
+- The risk of complications (eg, pre-eclampsia, placental abruption, impaired fetal growth and premature birth) is increased in severe hypertension.

-- Gestational hypertension: similar risks to normotensive women, but 40% of those presenting before 34 weeks of gestation will go on to develop pre-eclampsia.
+- Gestational hypertension: similar risks to normotensive women; however, 40% of those presenting before 34 weeks of gestation will go on to develop pre-eclampsia.

-- Hypertensive disorders in pregnancy are an important risk factor for cardiovascular disease in women.
+- Hypertensive disorders in pregnancy are an important risk factor for cardiovascular disease in later life.
 Therefore, lifestyle modifications, regular BP control, and control of metabolic factors are recommended after delivery, to avoid complications in subsequent pregnancies and to reduce maternal cardiovascular risk in the future.

-- Low-dose aspirin: see recommendation in high-risk groups as detailed under 'Epidemiology', above.
+- Low-dose aspirin: see recommendation in high-risk groups as detailed under 'Management', above.

 - Calcium supplementation: appears to reduce the risk of high BP in pregnancy, particularly for women at high risk of gestational hypertension and in communities with low dietary calcium intake.

-- Hofmeyr GJ, Lawrie TA, Atallah AN, et al; Calcium supplementation during pregnancy for preventing hypertensive disorders Cochrane Database Syst Rev. 2010 Aug 4;8:CD001059.
+Hofmeyr GJ, Lawrie TA, Atallah AN, et al; Calcium supplementation during pregnancy for preventing hypertensive disorders and related problems.
+Cochrane Database Syst Rev. 2010 Aug 48:CD001059.